libratbag/libratbag/doc/dbus.rst

         This list may be empty if the device does not support reading and/or writing the debounce time.

+.. attribute:: Lod

+        :type: d
+        :flags: read-write, mutable

+        Sensor lift off distance in mm as a double, or `-1` to indicate that the device doesn't support reading and/or writing this value.
+This distance must be one of those listed in :attr:`Lods`.

+.. attribute:: Lods

+        :type: ad
+        :flags: read-write, constant

+        A list of permitted lift off distances.
+Values in this list may be used in the :attr:`Lod` property.
+This list is always sorted ascending, the lowest lift off distance is the first item in the list.

+        This list may be empty if the device does not support reading and/or writing the lift off distance.

 .. attribute:: ReportRate

         :type: u